BrentGrammer/learning-LLMs/README.md

 - $x_n$: Inputs to the neuron
 - $w_n$: Weights (on the synapses)
-  - The synapses interact with the neuron multiplicatively
 - Processing in the Neuron: The set of weights multiplied by their corresponding inputs with a bias

   - what flows to the neuron are the multiple sets of inputs multiplied by the weights: $w_1 \times x_1, w_2 \times x_2, \ldots, w_n \times x_n$